Skip to main content

 Popular examples: Paima Engine, L2s on Celestia, most infra for Bitcoin

 • ZK rollups: additionally post a ZK proof of the result.
-As an additional constraint, the ZK proof must be verifiable in the L1 virtual machine.
+As an additional constraint, the ZK proof must be verifiable on the L1 virtual machine.

 Popular examples: ZK Sync, Zeko, Starknet, Polygon zkEVM